ollegreen/research_papers/README.md

 2017).
 Moreover, by utilizing a small base LM, the resulting chat model can be trained in a matter of hours on 16 A100s (80GB) = ~10k per gpu

-### How can it be applied to my current work/research
+### Applicability: How can it be applied to my current work & research
 Know how to apply (direct) distilled Supervised Fine-Tuning and fine-tune w. preference data from AI feedback.

+______

-# Paper: Oxford — “Semantic Uncertainty; Linguistic Invariances for Uncertainty Estimation in Natural Language Generation”
+## Paper: Oxford — “Semantic Uncertainty; Linguistic Invariances for Uncertainty Estimation in Natural Language Generation”
 Read: Sep 2023
 Mental Reference: Oxford making it easier to make sure that semantically similar words make the entropy look lower.
 As "Sweden" is the same meaning as "It's Sweden".